Turbo: Effective Caching in Differentially-Private Databases: Background

-Answering multiple queries on the same data fundamentally reduces the privacy guarantee~\cite{dinur2003revealing}.
+Answering multiple queries on the same data fundamentally degrades privacy~\cite{dinur2003revealing}.
 DP quantifies this over a sequence of DP queries using the {\em composition property}, which in its basic form states that releasing two $(\epsilon_1, \delta_1)$-DP and $(\epsilon_2, \delta_2)$-DP queries is $(\epsilon_1+\epsilon_2, \delta_1+\delta_2)$-DP.
-When queries access disjoint subsets of the data, their DP guarantees are $(\max(\epsilon_1,\epsilon_2), \max(\delta_1,\delta_2))$-DP, which is called {\em parallel composition}~\cite{pinq}.
-Using composition, one can enforce a global $(\epsilon_G, \delta_G)$-DP guarantee over a workload, with each DP query ``consuming'' part of the global privacy budget~\cite{rogers2016privacy}.
+When queries access disjoint data subsets, their composition is $(\max(\epsilon_1,\epsilon_2), \max(\delta_1,\delta_2))$-DP and is called {\em parallel composition}.
+Using composition, one can enforce a global $(\epsilon_G, \delta_G)$-DP guarantee over a workload, with each DP query ``consuming'' part of a {\em global privacy budget} that is defined upfront as a system parameter~\cite{rogers2016privacy}.

+Good values of the global privacy budget in interactive DP SQL systems remain subject for debate~\cite{choosing_epsilon}, but generally, an ideal value for strong theoretical guarantees is $\epsilon_G=0.1$, while $\epsilon_G=1$ are considered acceptable.
+Larger values are often considered vacuous semantically, since individuals' privacy risk grows with $e^{\epsilon_G}$.
+In this paper, we aim to achieve values of $\epsilon_G=1$ or smaller over a query workload.

 \heading{Private multiplicative weights (\pmw).} \pmw is a DP mechanism to answer online linear queries with bounded error~\cite{pmw}.
-It maintains an approximation of the dataset as a {\em histogram}: estimated counts of how many times any possible data point appears in the dataset.
-When a query arrives, an answer is estimated using the histogram, and the \emph{error of this estimate} is computed with DP on the real data, using a DP mechanism called {\em sparse vector (SV)} (described shortly).
+We defer detailed description of PMW, plus an example illustrating its functioning, to \S\ref{sec:detailed-design} and only give here an overview.
+PMW maintains an approximation of the dataset in the form of a {\em histogram}: estimated counts of how many times any possible data point appears in the dataset.
+When a query arrives, PMW estimates an answer using the histogram and computes the {\em error of this estimate} against the real data in a DP way, using a DP mechanism called {\em sparse vector (SV)}~\cite{privacybook} (described shortly).
 If the estimate's error is low, it is returned to the analyst, consuming no privacy budget (i.e., the query is answered ``for free'').
-If the estimate's error is large, then \pmw executes the DP query on the data with the Laplace or Gaussian mechanism.
-It returns the result to the analyst, and also uses it to update the histogram for more accurate estimates to future queries.
+If the estimate's error is large, then \pmw executes the DP query on the data with the Laplace/Gaussian mechanism, consuming privacy budget as needed.
+It returns the DP result and also uses it to update the histogram for more accurate estimates to future queries.